 Writing in today’s Washington Post, George Will uses the example of the recent prosecution of historian David Irving for the crime of denying the truth of the Holocaust to make the point that freedom of speech sometimes means letting some truly offensive people speak their minds.
 In 1989, in two speeches in Austria, Irving said, [...]Continue reading Freedom Of Speech Means Freedom To Offend

-Neal Boortz, famed Atlanta libertarian talk show buy viagra no prescription host, commented on something that has the potential to buy cheap cialis online revolutionize the public education system: In Georgia the governor is considering a plan whereby the state could help fund some community social service projects initiated by churches.
-The truth here is [...]Continue reading Vouchers: A Panacea?
+Neal Boortz, famed Atlanta libertarian talk show host, commented on something that has the potential to revolutionize the public education system: In Georgia the governor is considering a plan whereby the state could help fund some community social service projects initiated by churches.
+The truth here is that these private churches do a better buying [...]Continue reading Vouchers: A Panacea?

 Recently, Patri Friedman posted an excerpt from the Copenhagen Consensus over at Catallarchy.
 He pointed out that economists agree that the removing trade barriers globally is one of the best ways to spend money from a cost/benefit perspective.
 I commented fairly extensively on that thread, suggesting that free trade really should be ranked #1 on [...]Continue reading Undercover Economics: Free Trade vs. Environmentalism